 The OPTIMA Digital 1200 Battery Charger- Worth its Weight in Lead and then Some!

 Unfortunately, the story behind a Group D27M BLUETOP we recently received is a familiar one.
-It's owner contacted us, frustrated with the performance of his battery.
-Even though the battery was well outside of warranty coverage, it's owner felt OPTIMA owed him some sort of resolution, because he couldn't get the battery to charge above 12.5 volts.
+The owner contacted us, frustrated with the performance of his battery.
+Even though the battery was well outside of warranty coverage, the owner felt OPTIMA owed him some sort of resolution, because he couldn't get the battery to charge above 12.5 volts.

 The best we could offer was to send him another battery that we knew tested good, but also had no warranty, in exchange for his battery.
 When his old battery arrived, it sat under a desk for almost a week, before we had a chance to check and charge it.
 Surprisingly, the battery measured 12.57 volts, even though the owner claimed he couldn't get his charger to charge it up to 12.5 volts.

 After measuring the initial voltage, we connected it to the OPTIMA Digital 1200 battery charger.
 With one touch convenience, the charger went to work, recharging the battery.
 A few hours later, the voltage measured a solid 13.02 volts, well within the range of what would be considered acceptable for this battery.
 Is the OPTIMA Digital 1200 a miracle worker for batteries?
 While it is capable of charging batteries that have been deeply-discharged down to 1.25 volts, it may not have performed any miracles on this battery.